 Every company has plenty of insiders: employees, business partners, third-party vendors.
-They all have some level of access to corporate infrastructure and business data: some have limited access to general information of low value, while others can easily access the most valuable and sensitive data.
+They all have a certain level of access to corporate infrastructure and business data: some have limited access to general information of low value, while others can easily access the most valuable and sensitive data.

 This access is what makes insiders one of the greatest threats to a company’s cybersecurity.
-And this is why understanding the nature of insider attacks is so important.
+And this is why it’s important to understand what an insider attack is.
 In this article, we take a detailed look at insider threats in cybersecurity, the causes of insider threats, types of risky insiders, and key factors for preventing, detecting, and mitigating insider attacks.

 What is an insider threat?

 Sometimes, the biggest danger comes from within.